 Students wearing any accessories or jewellery which do not follow the College uniform policy can expect to have these items confiscated.
-Any confiscated item will be logged and available for collection at the end of the College day.
-Where a student is unable to immediately rectify a uniform issue eg. Hair dye or false nails they will spend time in the internal exclusion room until they are able to follow uniform expectations.
+Any confiscated item will be logged and available for collection at the end of the College day with the exception of nose piercings.
+Where a student is unable to immediately rectify a uniform issue e.g. Hair dye or false nails they will spend time in the isolation / internal exclusion room until they are able to follow uniform expectations.
 In all cases parents will be informed and given the opportunity to rectify the issue.

 Where students repeatedly break rules, they may be asked to hand in items at the beginning of each day to reduce unnecessary time wasting for teachers.
 Students may also be asked not to bring items to College at all e.g. mobile phone and bag searches used to support this.
 For repeated offences of this nature parents will be asked to collect confiscated items.
-Where items have been previously returned to parents and have been brought again to College, they will be confiscated again and retained until the end of term.
-Where items are not collected the College will dispose of them at the end of every term.
+Where items have been previously returned to parents and have been brought again to College, they will be confiscated again and retained until the end of the term.
+Where items are not collected the College will dispose of them at the end of the term.